gosh-sh/docs/docs/working-with-gosh/gosh-web/create-dao.md

     A short description that can be seen on the DAO tab under the heading.

-    The extended description can be added to the Readme file into _index system repository from the [Overview page](../gosh-web/dao-overview.md) after creating the DAO.
+    The extended description can be added to the README file into _index system repository from the [Overview page](../gosh-web/dao-overview.md) after creating the DAO.

 * __Total supply__